Hossamattia028/tanami/README.md

 - this structure and flow i am using it to help me for unit testing  .

+- create auth feature by firebase
+- using mocked api from mockapi site

 - view simple list of items  & item details (can set current item by bloc state)

 thanks for your consideration .